††††† RELATES TO: KRS 158.6451, 158.6453, 158.6455

 ††††† (3) "Full Academic Year" means 100 or more instructional days of enrollment within the school year.

-††††† (3) A student enrolled in an alternative education program for a full academic year as a result of local school district policies or procedures shall be attributed to the accountability of the A1 school that the student would have attended if not enrolled in the alternative education program.
+††††† (3) A student enrolled in an alternative education program for a full academic year as a result of local school district policies or procedures without any enrollment in an A1 school during the same year shall be attributed to the accountability of the district that the student would have attended if not enrolled in the alternative education program.

 ††††† (4) A student not enrolled in any A1 school or an alternative education program for a full academic year, but enrolled in a district for a full academic year, shall be assigned to the district for accountability purposes.